slidedrum/Slides-Bot-Control/README.md

    - Key rebinding
    - Default settings
    - Favorite settings
-   - binding specific toggles to a hotkey
+   - Binding specific toggles to a hotkey
  - Show what the bot is currently doing above their head.
  - Allow you to have per bot permissions, so Dauda is allowed to use ammo but Hacket is not for example.
  - Optionally replace the Q menu entirely with my menu with all of it's features.